brunetto/cv/index.md

 # Brunetto Ziosi
 ## About me

-Passionate Go developer.
-PhD in Astrophysics.
-Worked with Python, PHP and Fortran.
+Passionate developer hanging out with Go at the moment, PhD in Astrophysics.
+A past with Python, PHP and Fortran (and just a little tast o C and C++).
 Love data telling stories and the beauty of visual narration.
-Like simplicity, sharing and collaboration.<br/>
+Like simplicity, sharing and collaboration.
 Constantly improving, prompted by curiosity, triggered by problem solving.
-Traveler, geek and a wannabe photographer in the spare time.
+Traveler, geek and photographer in the spare time.

 "Software engineering is what happens to programming when you add time and other programmers."
 [Russ Cox]

 ## Skills
 Go &#8226; Docker &#8226; AWS &#8226; Git &#8226; Python &#8226; PHP &#8226; HTML/JS/CSS &#8226; MySQL &#8226; MongoDB